art | illustration | design

 Why were these fans so passionate?
 Because they knew that ECW leader Paul Heyman and his muscle-bound cast of misfits were every bit as serious about professional wrestling as they were.
 Whereas other promoters catered condescendingly to younger viewers (McMahon), put their own personal interests before quality production (Eric Bischoff), or simply lost the plot (Bischoff again), Heyman's ECW delivered exactly what it advertised; 100% adult entertainment.
 Not in the pornographic sense (although they had their share of racy angles), instead Heyman delivered mature themes and storylines complimented by some of the bloodiest and most barbaric matches ever captured on video, matches with bizarre nicknames such as “Stairway To Hell” or “Dudleyville Street Fight.”
 These matches involved kendo sticks, ladders, tables, garbage cans, chairs, barbed wire, fire and blood.
 Plenty of blood.

-Heyman—a veteran of the business before his involvement with ECW—is a wrestling visionary that can be credited with much of the promotion’s success.
+Heyman—a veteran of the business long before his involvement with ECW—is a wrestling visionary that can be credited with much of the promotion’s success.
 He drew inspiration from the most unlikely of places.
-In early ‘90s, Seattle grunge rock was the perfect soundtrack for disgruntled music fans who felt that ‘80s rock had gotten out of hand, becoming a corporate shill that had devolved into self-parody.
-Wrestling had become much the same, and Heyman took note, crafting a promotion that set itself apart from its big-league counterparts (namely WCW and WWF) by respecting its audience and taking its product seriously.
+In early ‘90s, Seattle grunge rock was the perfect soundtrack for disgruntled music fans who felt that ‘80s rock had gotten out of hand, becoming a corporate shill that had nearly devolved into self-parody.
+Wrestling had become much the same, and Heyman took note by crafting an edgier promotion that set itself apart from its big-league counterparts by respecting its audience and taking its product seriously.
 The presentation was decidedly lo-fi, the promos were cutting edge and quite often unfiltered, the action was immediate and intense.
 Needless to say, the formula worked.
-The former Eastern Championship Wrestling was renamed Extreme Championship Wrestling, and the rest became history.
+The former Eastern Championship Wrestling became Extreme Championship Wrestling, and the rest became history.